medialab/minet/docs/cli.md

 This will only return the last 8 days of results maximum per query (unless you have Academic Research access, in which case you can add --academic to the command).

+Warning: For now, results are returned unordered by the API.

 positional arguments:
   query                                      Search query or name of the column containing queries to run in given CSV file.